sipeed/MaixPy/docs/doc/en/basic/python.md

 ### Using Built-in Packages

 Python comes with many commonly used packages and APIs built-in, so if you encounter any issues, you can search for “Python using xxxx” and you might find a solution right away.
-This applies to various common tasks, such as file handling, networking, system operations, algorithms, and more.
+This applies to various common tasks, such as file handling, multi thread, multi process, networking, system operations, algorithms, and more.

 For example:
 For those who are new to Python and have only dabbled in basic microcontroller development, they might wonder why there are no examples in the documentation for reading and writing to SD/TF cards.
 The reason is that a file system is already running on the SD/TF card by default, so you can use Python’s file handling APIs to read and write files directly on the SD card: